Your Down Payment

 - Piggy-back loans

-You can fund a down payment using a second mortgage that closes at the same time as the first.
-Usually the piggyback loan is for 10 percent of the purchase amount, and the first mortgage finances 80 percent.
-The homebuyer pays the remaining 10%, rather than come up with the usual 20% down payment.
+A piggy-back loan is a second mortgage that closes with the first.
+Generally the piggyback loan is for 10 percent of the purchase amount, while the first mortgage finances 80 percent.
+Instead of the usual 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

 With a carry-back mortgage, the you borrow a portion of the seller's home equity..
 You would finance the largest portion of the purchase price with a traditional mortgage lender and finance the remaining amount with the seller.
 Usually this type of second mortgage will have a higher rate of interest.

 No matter your method of putting together down payment funds, the satisfaction of reaching the goal of owning your own home will be just as sweet!